ianboucher/advanced-software-design/week1/hoare-logic.md

 **In the example above, how could the code be changed without altering the postcondition?**

 - The assignments of x & y could be re-ordered.
-- The values of x & y could be changed to any values greater than 1
+- The values of x & y could be changed to any other values greater than 1
 - The expression could be changed to combine the values of x & y in a different fashion (e.g. x * y)

 **How does the "forgetting" of assertions correspond to a form of modularity?**